-Meet Aaron Schmink, slight, "four-eyed," going on thirteen and dying for two things: to be "cool," and to win the affection of classy Keatsie Fairchild.
-But now there's an unwanted bar mitzvah weighing on him, troubles in and around home, and Keatsie's own crazy problem: gross nausea when in love.
+Meet Aaron Schmink, slight, "four-eyed," going on thirteen and longing for two things: to be "cool," and to win the affection of classy Keatsie Fairchild.
+But now there's an unwanted bar mitzvah weighing on him, plus troubles in and around home and Keatsie's own crazy problem: gross nausea when in love.
 And, oh, if only she'd get nauseated over him!
 But Aaron has a few things in his favor, including a sly wit and a way with words, propelling him through this coming-of-age YA novel set in the rocker-greaser-hipster 1950s.

 "The themes of the book are unchanging and universal — the awkwardness and self-doubt of teenagers, the all-encompassing quest to be 'cool,' first love and the somewhat bittersweet self-realization that comes with maturity and young adulthood."

 --Rockland/Westchester County (NY) Journal News.

 "PLOTNIK IS THE NEW YOUNG ROTH. . .

 I began reading Art's novel out of curiosity because we have been friends since the time the action is set in--White Plains, late 50's.
 But I got quickly engrossed as Plotnik deployed his skill at scene setting and suspenseful plotting. . . .Try the first 20 pages, and I dare you to stop.

 And you don't have to be Jewish to be delighted by the book, but having had your bar-mitzvah would help maybe just a little."

 Better Than Great: A Plenitudinous Compendium of Wallopingly Fresh Superlatives.
 Viva Editions, 2011.
 UK edition: Souvenir Press, 2012.